bloxstreet/support/guides/training-guide.md

 **Host:** *Welcome to all of our staff members joining!
 Please enter the building and stand on the red lines.
 Your trainer will answer any questions you may have.*

 **Host:** *We will commence in approximately three minutes.
-All LRs should refrain from dancing and talking.*
+All LRs should refrain from dancing and talking, failure to do so will result in a removal from the server.*

 The Host should say the line above at :57.